-Canfor has CSA certification for a large proportion of our operations in British Columbia and Alberta, with two separate certificates: One for multi sites in northern British Columbia and northern Alberta, and one for the Fort St. John Code Pilot.
+Canfor has CSA certification for a large proportion of our operations in British Columbia and Alberta, with two separate certificates: One for multi-partner sites in northern British Columbia and northern Alberta, and one for the Fort St. John Code Pilot.

 The 2014 CSA surveillance re-certification audit of Canfor’s operations in British Columbia and Alberta found our sustainable forest management system meets ISO 14001 and CSA Z809 requirements.

 The audit team found a high level of conformance with Forest Management System requirements and applicable regulatory requirements on the field sites visited, and identified good practices such as:

 - Mackenzie uses a rust risk free-growing tool that predicts future rust incidence and maps high-risk rust areas to ensure stands remain free growing.